AmirArani/ShellScriptSamples/README.md

 *FIRST* create 10 files from 0 to 9 in first directory.
 All of even files are formatted as .txt and all of even files are formatted as .html.
 Also every file contains it's create date and hour.
 *SECOND* copy all of .txt files to the second directory.
 *THIRD* compress second directory as tar.gz

+**4 QUIZ #2**

+This is my collage exam question too.
+In this question you have to print and save a pyramid.
+You can see the example in script commnets :|